Meet the speakers

 Andrew Sneddon

-Senior lecturer in International History at Ulster University
+Senior Lecturer in International History at Ulster University

 Dr Andrew Sneddon is a religious, social and cultural historian and senior lecturer in history at Ulster University.
 He was previously president of the Ulster Society for Irish Historical Studies and currently joint editor of the journal, Irish Historical Studies.
 His latest research examines religion, witchcraft and magic in Britain and Ireland from the early modern period onwards.
 He has published numerous monographs, journal articles and edited chapters over the last twenty years on these subjects.
 He regularly appears in newspapers, on television, radio and podcasts to talk about his research.
 His latest interdisciplinary, collaborative public history project with Dr Victoria McCollum explores the Islandmagee witch trial in County Antrim in 1711 through: a museum exhibition, a play, a video game, a VR application, a graphic novel, a musical score, and an animated short: w1711.org.